asnaylor/resnet50_triton_benchmark/README.md

 - Access to a GPU node with NVIDIA GPUs and CUDA drivers installed.
 - Triton Inference Server installed and configured.
 - TensorRT installed.
+- The ResNet-50 TensorRT engine file (`model.plan`) already generated and available.
+See [`scripts/README.md`](scripts/README.md) for instructions on how to generate the TensorRT engine file.
 - NVIDIA `perf_analyzer` tool installed (part of Triton client tools).
 - Container runtime available.